-While we recommend including content in the plain text section of your email body, this content doesn’t need to be an exact copy of your HTML version.
-In fact, a best practice is to include only a summary and instead redirect them to an HTML version on your website.
+While we recommend including content in the plain-text section of your email body, this content doesn’t need to be an exact copy of your HTML version.
+In fact, you should include only a summary and instead redirect them to an HTML version on your website.

-The tactic that you should use as part of your email marketing strategy is to write HTML email that appears to be written as plain text.
+The tactic that you should use as part of your email marketing strategy involves writing HTML emails that appear to be written as plain text.

 Write HTML email that looks like Plain Text

-So what is the reason for writing email that looks like a plain text email?
+So, what is the reason for writing an email that looks like a plain-text email?

-- Improved delivery – As an example, Gmail identifies HTML dense email as non-personal and therefore as less important.
-Because of this, it filters those emails to the “Everything else” category or worse, as “Spam”.
+- Improved delivery: As an example, Gmail identifies HTML-dense emails as non-personal and thus less important.
+Because of this, it filters those emails to the “Everything else” category or worse, as “Spam.”
 This makes these messages more difficult to find.

-- It is easier to read – Simple emails – such as the ones your send to your friends or co-workers – are easier to read.
+- It is easier to read: Simple emails – such as the ones you send to your friends or co-workers – are easier to read.
 This is both because of substance and style.
-These emails are typically written less-formally and aren’t overloaded with links.
+Expect these emails as less formally written and not overloaded with links.

-- Readability on mobile devices – Following on the point earlier about mobility and Internet of Things (IOT), more and more people read emails on mobile devices.
+- Readability on mobile devices: Related to mobility and the Internet of Things (IOT), more and more people read emails on mobile devices.
 And reading complex HTML emails on mobile devices can be frustrating.